• Skip to primary navigation

 How is TVP used?

 To use TVP as meat substitute we simply need to hydrate the product.
 Twenty minutes in hot water is usually enough to make the soy fluffy and ready to use as you please.
-If using in curries, bolognese or chillies, theres no need to hydrate the TVP in advance, as it will puff up thanks to the juices/broth in the recipe, just make sure to add more water to the preparation as TVP will absorbe quite a lot of liquid.
+If using in curries, bolognese or chillies, there's no need to hydrate the TVP in advance, as it will puff up thanks to the juices/broth in the recipe, just make sure to add more water to the preparation as TVP will absorb quite a lot of liquid.

 What is Vital Gluten and what is it used for?